 - Access to two world leading practitioners in biosolids treatment

-- Course notes and CD-ROM
+- Course notes and USB

 - Core skills and tools to take back to your workplace, which will enable you to analyse and trouble-shoot your biosolids management problems